 - Use the Commit block parameter to set the number of commit blocks as high as possible without exceeding the available DB2 log space.
-See "Setting the Commit Block Parameter" on page 58 for more information on setting a commit block number. - DB2 OLAP Server has two caches you can manage.
+On AS/400, the value of this parameter, along with the Uncommitted Access Transaction Isolation Level, is important for efficient use of memory.
+See "Setting the Commit Block Parameter" on page 105 for more information. - DB2 OLAP Server has two caches you can manage.
 The data cache buffers the data in the fact table, and the index cache buffers the data in the key table.
 You can either estimate how much memory each cache needs before loading data, or load the data and then adjust the cache settings.
 Make sure you do not overcommit memory.
 In either case, you need to tune these settings.

 • Important: Turn tracing off by setting the TRACELEVEL parameter in the rsm.cfg file to 0 (TRACELEVEL=0).
 If you do not turn off tracing, the performance of DB2 OLAP Server can slow significantly and the trace file will consume large amounts of disk space.
-See "TRACELEVEL" on page 92 for more information.
+See "TRACELEVEL" on page 138 for more information.